Mataz/Eolas-Bot/README.md

  * ?joined < member > - Returns when a member joined the server.
  * ?cool - Returns if a user is cool.
 In reality this just checks if a subcommand is being invoked.
  * ?news - Scrape a specific block on lemonde.fr and return the news from it.
+ * ?facts - Scrape unkno.com and return the fact from it.

  ### Events

  * on_message - Says "Salut !" when a member posts one of the hello messages from the list.